Date for IIFT Exam is 3rd December 2017-Apply Online at http://iiftadmissions.net.in/

-The Indian Institute of Foreign Trade (IIFT) will conduct its written examination in November 2017 for admission to its MBA-IB (MBA in International Business) programme 2017 - 19 at IIFT New Delhi and IIFT Kolkata.
+The Indian Institute of Foreign Trade (IIFT) will conduct its written examination on 3rd December 2017 for admission to its MBA-IB (MBA in International Business) programme 2017 - 19 at IIFT New Delhi and IIFT Kolkata.

 The MBA (International Business) is a foundational course for developing a competent cadre of business executives to meet the country's growing requirements for training personnel in the field of international management.